 Levy also calls the College Football national semifinal annually for ESPN Radio, and he’s contributed to the Field Pass presentation on ESPN2 of the National Championship game “MegaCast.”

 In 2019, Levy earned his first Monday Night Football assignment, calling the season-opening Denver Broncos vs. Oakland Raiders game with Louis Riddick and Griese.
 Levy has also called Broncos NFL preseason games locally in Denver with Griese since 2018.
 Following his NFL debut, Levy was named the lead play-by-play voice for 2020 XFL games on ABC, teaming with Greg McElroy in the booth.

-Along the way, he has also handled play-by-play on the NHL (1995-2005) on ESPN, ESPN2 and ABC Sports, college football on ESPN2 (1999-2002) and the NCAA Division I men’s hockey semifinals and finals – “The Frozen Four” – in 1998 and ‘99.
-The versatile Levy has also served as the studio host for ESPN’s NHL telecasts and co-hosted The NFL on ESPN Radio — previewing, reviewing and updating National Football League games all day on Sundays throughout the season.
+Throughout his ESPN career, Levy has handled a variety of play-by-play assignments, including the World Cup of Hockey (2016), NHL games (1995-2005) on ESPN, ESPN2 and ABC Sports, college football (1999-2002) – including launching the first-ever Friday night game package, and the NCAA Division I men’s hockey semifinals and finals (“The Frozen Four”) in 1998 and ‘99.
+Levy also served as the studio host for ESPN’s NHL telecasts and co-hosted The NFL on ESPN Radio — previewing, reviewing and updating National Football League games all day on Sundays throughout the season.

-In 1997, he received the first-ever “G.O.L.D Award” from Oswego State, which honors an outstanding graduate of the last decade who has achieved prominence in his career.
-The school also honored Levy and expressed thanks for a donation in 2006 when they named the press box in the school’s hockey arena after him.
+Levy graduated from Oswego State with a Bachelor of Science degree in communications with a concentration in broadcasting.
+In 1997, he received the school’s first-ever “G.O.L.D Award,” which honors an outstanding graduate of the last decade who has achieved prominence in his career.
+The school also honored Levy and expressed thanks for a donation in 2006 when they named the press box in the hockey arena after him.

 – 30 –